 The youth stepped lightly, but proudly, on the platform, where he became visible to the whole agitated and wondering multitude.
-Tamenund held him long at the length of his arm, and read every turn in the fine and lofty lineaments of his countenance, with the untiring gaze of one who recalled the days of his own happiness by the examination.
+Tamenund held him long at the length of his arm, and read every turn in the fine lineaments of his countenance, with the untiring gaze of one who recalled days of

-"Is Tamenund a boy!" at length the bewildered prophet exclaimed.
-"Have I dreamt of so many snows-that my people were scattered like floating sands-of Yongeese, more plenty than the leaves on the The arrow of Tamenund would trees! not frighten the young fawn; his arm is withered like the branch of the dying oak; the snail would be swifter in the race ; yet is Uncas before him, as they went to battle, against the pale-faces!
-Uncas, the panther of his tribe, the eldest son of the Lenape, the wisest Sagamore of the Mohicans!'
+"Is Tamenund a boy?" at length the bewildered prophet exclaimed.
+"Have I dreamt of so many snows-that my people were scattered like floating sands-of Yengeese, more plenty than the leaves on the trees!
+The arrow of Tamenund would not frighten the fawn; his arm is withered like the branch of a dead oak; the snail would be swifter in the race; yet is Uncas before him as they went to battle against the pale-faces!
+Uncas, the panther of his tribe, the eldest son of the Lenape, the wisest Sagamore of the Mohicans!
 Tell me, ye Delawares, has Tamenund been a sleeper for a hundred winters?"